Jake McCarthy Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 20th in MLB.

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (21 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (22 total, one per game).

+- Darvish (0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched) gets the start for the Padres, his fourth of the season.

+- In his most recent time out -- out of the bullpen on Sunday -- the right-hander tossed 2/3 innings against the Arizona Diamondbacks while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.